800g [2 tins] Tinned Chopped Tomatoes

 Nutritional info from BBC Good Food

-2. Add the chorizo and onions to a casserole dish (or deep frying pan) and cook on a medium heat for 5 minutes (no oil needed, use the oil from the chorizo).
+1. Add the chorizo, onions, peppers and 1 tbsp of oil into a casserole dish (or deep frying pan) and cook on a medium heat for 5 minutes.

-3. Then, throw in the chilli, drained chickpeas, seasoning and spices.
+2. Then, throw in the garlic, seasoning and spices.
 Mix well and cook for 1 minute constantly stirring (if it's sticking add a drizzle of oil).
-Then add the chopped tomatoes and TOSS THE KALE!
+Then add the tinned chopped tomatoes, chickpeas and sugar.
+If you are using fresh tomatoes, no need for the sugar.

-6. Meanwhile, add the minced/finely chopped garlic and black pepper to the yoghurt (or as I like to call it, yogo) and combine well.
-That's your garlic yogo done!
+6. Meanwhile, add the mint, lemon juice and black pepper to the yoghurt and combine well.
+That's your refreshing yoghurt done!

-7. Use a shallow serving spoon to scoop up the eggs and spicy tomatoes mix.
-Serve hot with crispy kale, extra coriander, extra chilli and a dollop of garlic yogo.
+7. Use a shallow serving spoon to scoop up the eggs and spicy tomato mix.

 BIFF, BOSH, SHAKSHUKA NOSH!